 To catch up with the demands of the middlewares and the DBMS, updating your CMS into the latest version is a necessity.
 This would ensure your website is performing at its peak level, leaving no room for incongruity.
 With version 10, TYPO3 supports SameSite cookies, helping in improving user’s privacy.

-Irrespective of businesses, every customer seeks for services that are relevant and updated.
+Irrespective of businesses, every customer seeks services that are relevant and updated.
 By updating to the latest version, you are protecting your website from vulnerability issues that were unresolved in the previous version.
 This, in turn, helps in providing a safe online experience to your site's visitors.

 An impressive characteristic of TYPO3 CMS is that it can be easily upgraded to the latest version.
 For a business website with a significant number of visitors, frequent updates will help in terms of security and improved functionalities.
-By updating to version 10, you are equipping your CMS to magnify your site's efforts in exceeding a visitor's expectation.
+By updating to version 10, you are equipping your CMS to magnify your site's efforts in exceeding a visitor's expectations.

 TYPO3 v10 - Roadmap